Which institution holds the most shares in SatixFy Communications Ltd. (SATX)

 Sponsored

-The stock witnessed a -76.00% gain in the last 1 month and extending the period to 3 months gives it a -85.40%, and is -19.62% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.26% over the week and 27.56% over the month.
+The stock witnessed a -72.98% gain in the last 1 month and extending the period to 3 months gives it a -83.17%, and is 5.45% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.28% over the week and 27.11% over the month.

 SatixFy Communications Ltd. (SATX) Analyst Forecasts